Laws concerning Banknote Reproduction

 Article 151.
 Attempts

-An attempt of the crimes prescribed under the preceding three Articles shall be punished.
+Any attempt to commit the crimes prescribed under the preceding three Articles is punished.

 Article 152.
 Uttering of Counterfeit Currency with Knowledge after Acquisition

-A person who, after acquiring a coin, bank note or bill, utters or passes it to another for the purpose of uttering thereof, knowing that it is counterfeit or altered, shall be punished by a fine or petty fine of not more than three times the face value thereof; provided, however, that the minor fine shall not be less than 2,000 yen.
+After acquiring a coin, bank note or bill, a person who utters or passes it to another person for the purpose of uttering thereof, with the knowledge that it is counterfeit or altered, is punished by a fine or petty fine of not more than three times the face value thereof; provided, however, that the petty fine is not less than 2,000 yen.

 Article 153.
 Preparations of Implements for Currency Counterfeited

-A person who prepares implements or materials for the purpose of counterfeiting or altering a coin, money bill or bank note or bill shall be punished by imprisonment for not less than 3 months but not more than 5 years.
+A person who prepares implements or materials for the purpose of counterfeiting or altering a coin, bank note or bill is punished by imprisonment for not less than 3 months but not more than 5 years.

 Article 1.
 Prohibition of Sale of Imitations